robertcedwards/juice-docs/blog/2023-01-04-jb-migration-tutorial/index.md

 This is where you can customize different settings for the tokenomics of your project including:

 - `Mint Rate` (number of tokens per 1 ETH minted)
-- `Reserved token allocation` (option to set aside a percentage of all tokens that get minted tokens when people contribute ETH to the project)
+- `Reserved token allocation` (option to set aside a percentage of all tokens that get minted when people contribute ETH to the project)
 - `Discount Rate` (option to decrease how many tokens are issued over each funding cycle to incentivize early contributors)
 - `Redemption rate` (determine what proportion of treasury assets can be reclaimed by a token holder by redeeming their tokens, AKA incentivize contributors to hold their tokens longer to get a better rate if they decide to burn the tokens in exchange for ETH in the future)